-4.3.3 Land in lieu of cash for reserve development contributions the Council may, at its sole discretion consider taking land in lieu of, or in addition to, cash.
+4.3.3 Land in lieu of cash for reserve Development Contributions

+The Council will generally take development contributions towards providing reserves for open space and recreation in cash.
+In some circumstances the Council may, at its sole discretion consider taking land in lieu of, or in addition to, cash.
 Where it does so, any land taken will be valued in accordance with the Council's land valuation policy, as described below.